 The composition of the plume of smoke generated during welding processes is highly variable, and depends on several factors including: the type of welding being performed; the base metal (or work piece) being welded, including any coatings present and residue from any surface preparation processes (like degreasing); the electrode or filler metal; the flux used; the voltage and amperage used; the skill of the welder; and, other environmental conditions.
-While the composition varies, substances present in the plume can be categorized into three classes: metal fumes, particulates and gases.
+While the composition varies, substances present in the plume can be categorized into three classes: (1) metal fumes, (2) particulates, and (3) gases.

-Fumes are small metal aerosols generated when metals are heated above their boiling point causing the metal to volatilize.
-The plasma temperature in the welding arc is well above the boiling point of many of the elements in commonly found in metals and alloys.
+Fumes are small metal aerosols generated when metals are heated above their boiling point, causing the metal to volatilize.
+The plasma temperature in the welding arc is well above the boiling point of many of the elements commonly found in metals and alloys.
 As the vaporized metal aerosol cools, it condenses into very small particulates.
-The size of the fume particulate generated is also highly variable, with diameters ranging from nanometers (nm) to about 5 micrometers (μm).
+The size of the fume particulate generated is also highly variable, with diameters ranging from nanometers (nm) to about 5 micrometers ( $\mu$ m).

 In addition to "boiling" the metals being welded, the energy in the plasma field is sufficient to alter the valence states of the metals.
 The most notable is the oxidation of chromium (Cr) to a hexavalent state, or CrVI.
-While the chromium content present in welding electrodes or base metals isn't CrVI, the oxidation of Cr during the welding process produces CrVI fume.
+While the chromium content present in welding electrodes or base metals is not CrVI, the oxidation of Cr during the welding process produces CrVI fume.
 CrVI fume is more likely to be present in welding activities conducted on corrosion-resistant steel (CRES), such as stainless steel and steel alloys.
-CRES differs from carbon steel in the amount of chromium forms a protective chromium oxide layer on the surface of metal, protecting the metal from corrosion.
-The more chromium in the base metal, the more CrVI is formed during arc welding processes.
+CRES differs from carbon steel in the amount of chromium present in the metal or alloy, where CRES has a higher chromium content.
+The chromium forms a protective chromium oxide layer on the surface of metal, protecting the metal from corrosion.
+The more chromium is present in the base metal, the more CrVI is formed during arc welding processes.

-The largest source of metal fume generated during the welding process is the electrode or filler metal.
-Therefore, the composition of the fume generated during welding fume is likely to be very similar to the composition of the electrode or filler metal.
+The largest source of metal fumes generated during the welding process is the electrode or filler metal.
+Therefore, the composition of the fumes generated during welding is likely to be very similar to the composition of the electrode or filler metal.
 Electrodes used when welding CRES typically have higher chromium content, and therefore yield more CrVI as they are consumed in the arc welding process.

-Some fume is generated from the base metal of the work piece, and some may be generated from coatings applied to the work piece (such as corrosion conversion coatings containing chromium or cadmium, or paints containing lead, copper, chromium and other metals).
+Some fumes are generated from the base metal of the work piece, and some may be generated from coatings applied to the work piece (such as corrosion conversion coatings containing chromium or cadmium, or paints containing lead, copper, chromium, and other metals).
 Flux material applied to the electrode may also be a source of metal fumes.

 Fumes are not the only particulates generated during the welding process.
 In some types of welding processes, powdered flux may be used.
 This powered flux can become airborne during the welding process, resulting in fugitive emissions of dusts.
-The components of flux that is manufactured into the electrodes are also emitted during welding as the electrode is consumed, and can include fluorides, nitrogen oxides (NO_x) , carbon monoxide (CO), and hydrofluoric acid (HF).
-In addition, metal particulates are typically generated by surface preparation and finishing processes such as grinding and brushing, which can be considered part of the welding process.
-Finally, the shielding gases used in the welding process and by-products of the combustion of these gases can be present in welding emissions.
+The components of flux that is manufactured into the electrodes are also emitted during welding as the electrode is consumed, and can include fluorides, nitrogen oxides $(NO_x)$ , carbon monoxide (CO), and hydrofluoric acid (HF).
+In addition, metal particulates are typically generated by surface preparation and finishing processes, such as grinding and brushing, which can be considered part of the welding process.
+Finally, the shielding gases used in the welding process and byproducts of the combustion of these gases can be present in welding emissions.